unixie/uTasker/README.md

 ## Micro Manual

-Manages a table of tasks in a sqlite file that can be located anywhere you wish (**Tip**: place in a Dropbox directory for secure sharing and backup).
+Manages a table of tasks in a sqlite file that can be located anywhere you wish.

 ### Workflow

 - Backlog screen
   - Add new tasks
-  - Select UPCOMING which adds to Workbench screen
+  - Select UPCOMING to add to Workbench screen
 - Workbench screen
-  - Track the progress of tasks, change their state
+  - Track the progress of tasks
+    - Time spent can be in whichever unit you want: hours, work-days, etc
-  - Move back to Backlog or send to Archive by DONE or CANCELLED
+  - Move back to Backlog if expectations change (i.e. Points)
+  - Send to Archive by DONE or CANCELLED
 - Archive screen
   - See list of completed tasks